ThorbenKuck/NetCom2/README.md

 # NetCom2

-NetCom2 is a framework, modular desigend to function as a universal Client-Server-Communication-Interface.
+NetCom2 is a framework, highly modular desigend to function as a universal and asynchronus Client-Server-Communication-Interface.
+It is designed to function as an over-network EventBus.

 NOTE: The documentation is still in Work!